typhoon1zero2/ProductsApp/README.md

 # MERN Stack - Products APP
+> by: Phong Nguyen

 ## User Stories
-> As a user, I want the app open on a lost of all products
+> As a user, I want the app open on a list of all products.
 > As a user, I want to be able to sort the product and have it updates as i type.

 ## Demo: